statsd/statsd/README.md

     sets: sets,
     counter_rates: counter_rates,
     timer_data: timer_data,
-    statsd_metrics: statsd_metrics,
     pctThreshold: pctThreshold
 }
   ```

-  The counter_rates and timer_data are precalculated statistics to simplify
+  The counter_rates and timer_data are precalculated statistics to simplify the
-  the creation of backends, the statsd_metrics hash contains metrics generated
+  creation of backends. statsd itself keeps the processing_time metric in
+  timers_lf as well as two counters "bad_lines_seen" and "packets_received" in
-  by statsd itself.
-Each backend module is passed the same set of
+  counters.
+Each backend module is passed the same set of statistics, so a
-  statistics, so a backend module should treat the metrics as immutable
-  structures.
-StatsD will reset timers and counters after each
+  backend module should treat the metrics as immutable structures.
+StatsD will
-  listener has handled the event.
+  reset timers, timers_lf and counters after each listener has handled the event.

 * Event: **'status'**